Create a Tick-Free Yard

 Some products contain pesticides that have relatively low risk of causing problems, thus are available to anyone (“general use materials”).
 Others have a greater risk of causing problems if users do not carefully follow directions.
 These (restricted use products) are available only to licensed pesticide applicators or professional pest control personnel.
 We recommend contracting with a licensed pesticide application person or company to assure proper and effective application for tick control.

-Alternative to spraying traditional, effective chemicals
+An alternative to spraying traditional chemicals

 Check out this video from TickEncounter/URI on the effectiveness of Professional Perimeter Spraying and Protecting Your Yard.